deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Warming up." she replied, and took her mug of tea.
 "You've still not changed?"

-"Well, if you're okay with me wandering the house naked…"
+"Well, if you're okay with me wandering the house naked..."

 "Why not?
 It's your house."